-7. communicate technical legal information and argument effectively and concisely, in a manner appropriate to the discipline;
+7. communicate technical legal information and arguments effectively and concisely, in a manner appropriate to the discipline.

 |Personal and Key Skills||8. take responsibility for own learning (with support), and to work effectively with others within a group, meeting obligations to the other members of the group;|